J2897/TOR_Updater/README.md

 *If you have placed a shortcut in your Startup folder then you do NOT need to add the command to Windows Task Scheduler!*

+*If you are adding the command to Windows Task Scheduler then delete the shortcut that you placed in your Startup folder!*

 1. Open the Windows Task Scheduler:

 		Control Panel > System and Security > Administrative Tools > Task Scheduler